tslearn-team/tslearn/README.md

 ```

 #### Acknowledgments
-Authors would like to thank Mathieu Blondel for providing code for [Kernel k-means](https://gist.github.com/mblondel/6230787) and [Soft-DTW](https://github.com/mblondel/soft-dtw).
+Authors would like to thank Mathieu Blondel for providing code for [Kernel k-means](https://gist.github.com/mblondel/6230787) and [Soft-DTW](https://github.com/mblondel/soft-dtw), and to GitHub user Maghoumi for his [`torch`-compatible implementation of SoftDTW](https://github.com/Maghoumi/pytorch-softdtw-cuda).